 For each TWI 10-hour course (TWI Job Relations, TWI Job Instruction, TWI Job Methods, TWI Job Safety and TWI Problem Solving), there is a subsequent TWI 40-hour "train-the-trainer" training that provides access to teaching TWI 10-hour courses.
 The BTP's learning method is "learning-by-doing" with associated coaching.

-All 40-hour courses are conducted by a Certified Senior Enablers.
-The teaching itself is standardized, but flexible enough to create a positive and supportive learning environment for all participants.
+All 40-hour courses are conducted by Certified Senior Enablers.
+The teaching itself is standardized but flexible enough to create a positive and supportive learning environment for all participants.
 The group size is between 4 and 6 participants and therefore allows for 1-to-1 sparring with the Master Trainer.

 The 40-hour course can be carried out at your workplace or on an open course.
-The open courses will be conducted primarily in Denmark and Sweden.
+The open courses will be conducted primarily in Denmark, Sweden or UK.
 Contact us for more information on this.

 You will be trained by experienced and committed Senior Enablers who have proven, through documented successful cases, the usefulness of the method in different industries.
 All the BTP's certified instructors become part of a community where you can look for and exchange experiences.